They say…

 Mike Conway subsequently began disposing of his pub interests and at both locations ceased in 1989.

-Following several name changes under different operators, the Prince of Wales was taken on in 2009 by the Lost group, which also briefly commissioned its own beers in the 2010s.
+Following several name changes under different operators, the of Wales was taken on in 2009 by the Lost group, which also briefly commissioned its own beers in the 2010s.
 It currently operates as a cocktail bar and restaurant, Lost Society.

 The Warrior was renamed the Junction in the early 1990s and functioned as a club venue noted for its DJs.
 It closed in 2003, with the upper floors converted to flats and the ground floor since converted to a Tesco convenience store.